Rawgooooo/ByteBaseBot/README.md

 # ByteBaseBot
 Overview:
 All-in-one companion for Discord, designed to elevate your server experience to new heights.
-Packed with a multitude of features, OmniBot seamlessly blends moderation, entertainment, and utility into a single, powerful bot.
-Whether you’re managing a community, looking to have some fun, or wanting to keep your server lively and engaging, OmniBot has you covered.
+Packed with a multitude of features, BBot seamlessly blends moderation, entertainment, and utility into a single, powerful bot.
+Whether you’re managing a community, looking to have some fun, or wanting to keep your server lively and engaging, BBbot has you covered.

 Features: